data-and-design/data-and-design.github.io/classes/4871/assignments/a2/index.md

 Serve your local copy of the site at a `localhost` address and run both checkers on that address.
 This is necessary because browsers block extensions from reading pages opened straight from disk (i.e. from a `file://` address).

-I recommend running each checker once well before the assignment is due.
-The first run downloads its own copy of Chrome, which takes several minutes and a few hundred megabytes.
-Later runs will start immediately.
+Both checkers load the page in an actual copy of Chrome, then parse the rendered output—including the DOM, the computed CSS, the browser's accessibility tree.
+Then, they check the result against a fixed list of rules.
+That's why the first run of each tool downloads its own copy of Chrome, which takes several minutes and a few hundred megabytes.
+I recommend doing that once, well before the assignment is due, so later runs start immediately.

+Because these tools are automated and rule-based, they are limited in what they can find.
+For example, it's easy to detect that an alt text is missing because that's a fact about the markup.
+But it's harder to detect that an alt text doesn't actually describe the image, because that requires understanding what the image is communicating.
+Keep that distinction in mind as you read the output, and again when you do your manual pass to catch accessibility issues that can't be automatically detected.

 ### 1. Get the site